llamechat/llamechat.github.io/README.md

-# llamechat.github.io
+# llamechat-docs
-llamechat Documentation and Standard Specifications.
+the llamechat standard and specifications.